Landlord and Tenancy matters

 • Section 8 grounds will be expanded – This includes new grounds for selling the property or landlords moving in themselves.

 • Rent arrears thresholds will increase – Mandatory eviction for rent arrears will apply once the tenant is three months behind, not two.
+If rent is paid weekly, they must be twelve weeks behind.

 • Notice periods may be extended – For certain grounds like rent arrears, the notice period may increase from 14 days to 28.